I race almost every weekend. I posted about it last week. Honestly, it’s a hobby I like to do. Saving money at road races is tough!

 - Friends status.
 Are any of my friends doing it?
 I love seeing local racers and hanging out!

 - Google for discount codes.
 I once found a coupon code for 10 dollars off a road race just by googling.
+It takes ten seconds, and you can save money on road races.
 For that particular race, I only paid 10 dollars for a 5k.
 That is the cost of the amount of gas station coffee I drink daily (just kidding).
 I always try and remember to google to see if there are any discount codes!

-- This is fairly obvious but sign up for races early.
+- This is relatively obvious but register early for races.
 Many races cost 5-10 dollars less if you sign up the Thursday before versus race day registration.

-- Check out the brochures running store.
+- Check out the brochures at your local running store or local small businesses.
 Sometimes race directors will drop off special coupons/discount codes at the local stores.
-We have plenty of race directors that do that at our store!
+We have plenty of race directors that drop offer discounts at the store.
+Saving money at road races is just another reason to shop locally!

-- Finally remember that every 5 dollars counts.
+- Finally, remember that every 5 dollars counts.
 If you save 5 dollars on each road race and run 15, that is 75 dollars.
 That is enough for a few more races!
+Don’t think of saving money on road races as saving on one race; you will see results if you save money on every race.
+The money you save can even go towards your next running shoe.

 The moral of the story is planning and strategizing for races can save a lot of money.
-If you research and see what is available near you, often times it’s a lot easier to save.
+If you research and see what is available near you, often it’s a lot easier to save money on races.

 Questions for you: